 If you were hit with the bug of “Artistic Talent”, I’m sure you’ve heard about a very problematic condition.

-Carpal Tunnel Syndrome is a very serious, and quite common, medical condition that you want to avoid at all costs!
+Carpal Tunnel Syndrome is a very serious, and quite common,

 This can cause serious damage to you.